ekarbeyaz/nhtsa-recalls-data-manipulation/README.md

 ## Table of Contents
 1. Data Cleaning
 2. Recall and Potentially Affected Count by Each Year
-3. Recall Count and Potentially Affected Count by Manufacturer
+3. Recall and Potentially Affected Count by Manufacturer
 4. Potentially Affected Count by Component